Murder trial of Christopher Young begins in Napa; defense implicates acquaintance in 2020 shooting

 Knoles sought to match images of backpacks in video segments to three bags reportedly found in the abandoned car — one of which, Knoles said, contained the gun and another of which contained ammunition.

 Detectives did not immediately find a smartphone belonging to Young, but about six weeks later, a neighborhood resident found an unfamiliar phone with a wallpaper photo of Young and his young daughter, which was found to have a record of a 32-second call to the Safeway minutes before Garza died, Knoles said Monday.
-(Prosecutors earlier reported that Garza and a co-worker had received a garbled call from someone identifying himself as “Chris” just before the shooting, and using this to add an allegation of lying in wait.)
+(Prosecutors earlier reported that Garza and a co-worker had received a garbled call from someone identifying himself as “Chris” just before the shooting.)

 In response, Keeley sought to tie prosecution evidence against Young to his case against Howell.